maverickkamal/Visual-timer/README.md

 - The overlay works independently on each tab
 - Use the opacity slider to find the perfect balance between visibility and non-intrusiveness
 - Your opacity settings will sync across all your Chrome instances
+- Find your ideal opacity setting based on your screen brightness and website colors
+- On dark websites, you might want to use lower opacity values
+- On light websites, higher opacity values might work better
+- Save different opacity settings for different times of day

 ## Technical Details